Regulation Guide

 How to Verify a Broker's ASIC Licence Yourself

 Only 3 of 16 ASIC-broker pages across major SERPs actually link to the registry.
-Every other site just lists licence numbers without showing you how to confirm them (WBB research, 2026).
+Every other site lists licence numbers without showing you how to confirm them (WBB research, 2026).
 The ASIC Professional Registers are free, require no account, and take under two minutes to search.
-Here is exactly how to use them:

 Step 1: Find the Broker's AFSL Number

-Go to the broker's website and look in the footer, "About Us" page, or legal disclaimers.
-Any legitimate ASIC-authorised broker will display its AFSL number — for example, "Authorised and Regulated by ASIC, AFSL 335692."
-If you cannot find an AFSL number anywhere on the site, that is itself a red flag.
+Check the broker's website footer, "About Us" page, or legal disclaimers.
+Any legitimate ASIC-authorised broker will display its AFSL number — something like "Authorised and Regulated by ASIC, AFSL 335692."
+Can't find an AFSL number anywhere on the site?
+A broker that won't show its AFSL number is raising a question about itself before you've handed over a cent.

 Step 2: Go to the ASIC Professional Registers